-You now have speed 1.
-2 and 3 represented in the form of normal and double-speed address locations. in the high-speed mode subroutine or portion of your program, insert the command:
+You now have speed 1, 2 and 3 represented in the form of normal and double-speed address locations. in the high-speed mode subroutine or portion of your program, insert the command:

-POKE S1.0 - Before all sound and before leaving the commands subroutine or high speed part of the program.
+POKE S1.0 - Before all sound before and commands leaving subroutine or high speed part of program.
 This slows down to normal speed no matter what speed selected.

-POKE 52.0 - At the beginning of the subroutine or high speed part of the program and after all sound, keyboard and joystick reads in order to speed up for calculations, comparisons and screen prints if and screen prints if speed 2 or 3 was selected.
+POKE S2,0 - At the beginning the subroutine or high speed part of the program and after all keyboard and joystick reads in order to speed up comparisons and for calculations. and screen prints if speed 2 or 3 was selected.

-POKE S3,0 - Before all keyboard and joystick reads so they are read at double-speed only when speed 3 was selected.
+POKE S3.0 - Before all keyboard joystick reads so they are read at double-speed only when speed 3 was selected.

-This is THE most efficient way of doing the most double-speed on all machines and should become the standard of double-speed programming for CoCo.
+This is THE most efficient doing the most double-speed on all and machines should become standard of double-speed programming for CoCo.

 So, you may ask, "Why not always run at double speed?"
-As always. there are complications to overcome.
-Most early models (serial numbers 20,000) contained slower below MC6809E microprocessors and 6821 peripheral interface adaptors (PIAs).
+As always, there are complications to overcome.
+Most early models (serial numbers 20,000) contained slower below MC6809E microprocessors and peripheral interface adaptors (PIAs).
 These will rarely run reliably (if at all) at double-speed.
-Later models
+Later